-Check out our favourite 39 Epoxy resin projects for you to try in this sister post.
+Check out our favourite epoxy resin projects for lots of inspiration.

-There is an endless world of resin moulds to discover available to buy suitable for any budget.
-The beauty of the moulds is you can use them as many times as you like.
+There is an endless world of resin moulds to discover which are suitable for any budget.
+The beauty of the moulds is they are reusable.
 Each time you use the mould you can create a new style by mixing colours and additions.
 If you want to step up your game, you can even make your own moulds using silicone rubber.

 I love crafting with resin because it actually feels like magic.
 I’ve been using resin for about five years now and I am still excited about de-moulding every piece - it’s always a surprise.
 It is so satisfying to peel off a mould and finally see what it is inside.
 I must warn you, it is addictive!